mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.4.1 =
+* Fixed bug where rescript sidebar theme wasn’t showing description control in form builder.
+* Restricted removal of admin notice from other plugin to just mailoptin settings pages.
+* Updated success conversion script triggered to new JS execution.
+* Name and email placeholders now available in success triggered script.
+* Fix for IP address getter.
+* [GDPR] Consent is now passed to MailChimp as custom field.
+* [GDPR] Consent is now passed to EmailOctopus as custom field.

 = 2.2.4.0 =
 * [GDPR] Added checkbox to optin form and save consent in ESP mostly as tags and custom field.